rails/rails/guides/source/action_view_overview.md

 Action View templates can be written in different formats.
 If the template file has a `.erb` extension, it uses embedded Ruby to build an HTML response.
 If the template has a `.jbuilder` extension, it uses the [Jbuilder](https://github.com/rails/jbuilder) gem to build a JSON response.
 And a template with a `.builder` extension uses the [`Builder::XmlMarkup`](https://github.com/jimweirich/builder) library to build an XML response.

 Rails uses the file extension to distinguish among multiple template systems.
 For example, an HTML file using the ERB template system will have `.html.erb` as a file extension.
+Other libraries may add other template types and file extensions as well.

 ### ERB